 17. Look for lounge access.

 Lounge access is no longer just for frequent flyers.
-While many lounges do require that you have status with the airline, a premium ticket, or Priority Pass membership, there are some lounges, such as the Aspire Lounges found in Europe, that allow access for a fee.
+While many lounges do require that you have status with the airline, a premium ticket, an Amex, or Priority Pass membership, there are some lounges, such as the Aspire Lounges found in Europe, that allow access for a fee.

 Paying for access this way isn’t cheap (it can cost around $50 per person) but if you have a long layover it can be worth it for a quiet place to rest and the free food and drinks.
 Some lounges even have nap pods and showers.